ZhgChg.Li

 • Everyone shares the same Development & Distribution Certificate.

 • After personnel changes, access to the Match Repo will be lost.
-You can revoke the old certificates and generate new ones.
-Others just need to pull again (if integrated with a make project script, it’s even smoother).
+You can revoke the old certificates and regenerate them; others just need to pull again (it’s even smoother if integrated into the make project script).

 Fastlane Match Setup and Usage

-Taking Git Storage as an example, all certificates.
+Let’s take Git Storage as an example for all certificates.

-1. Create an Empty Git Private Match Repo for Storing Certificates
+1. Create an Empty Git Private Match Repo to Store Certificates

 Although all Certificates and Profiles are stored encrypted, you still need to set proper access permissions for the repo.

-1. Confirm that Git SSH access permissions are set up locally.
-You can use git clone [email protected]:xxx/certificates.git to verify.
+1. Confirm that Git SSH access is set up locally by running git clone [email protected]:xxx/certificates.git

-It is recommended to use SSH Git Clone Repo consistently, as CI/CD will use the same method.
+It is recommended to consistently use SSH Git Clone Repo, as CI/CD will also use the same method.

 If running fastlane match gets stuck at If cloning the repo takes too long, you can use the clone_branch_directly option in match., it is most likely an SSH permission issue.